Maintenance & Videos

 While Peerless® restraints are designed and manufactured to take abuse avoid dropping onto or banging against hard surfaces.

 Restraints should receive regular care and maintenance.
 Inspect them frequently.
 Keep the ratchet and key hole free of dirt, lint or other foreign substances which may hinder proper functioning.
+The following is a video showing how to perform an in-field function check to evaluate if your restraint is working properly:

 When unlocking your restraint be careful not to torque the key guide post.
 This will loosen the post causing it to fall out.
 Also, be careful not to over rotate the key causing the key flag to break off or become stuck in the locking mechanism.
 Use extra caution when using oversize keys.